gramaro.io

 Usage Examples Present Continuous vs. Present Perfect Continuous

-• My daughter has not been studying maths for a month. -
+• My dad has been reading this book for a month. -

 • Where are your parents going now? -